SithumUD/blueceylon/README.md

 Ceylon Trails digitizes three tourism supply verticals — **hotels**, **tour agencies**, and **freelance tour guides** — behind one marketplace, the way Booking.com or Airbnb unify supply and demand.
 It's built around the same primitives used in real distributed systems teams, rather than a single-service CRUD tutorial:

-- **Service decomposition by business capability** (Auth / Catalog / Booking / Payment / Notification), not by technical layer.
+- **Service decomposition by business capability** (Catalog / Booking / Payment / Notification), not by technical layer.
 - **Asynchronous, event-driven communication** for anything that doesn't need to block the user-facing request.
-- **Stateless JWT authentication** that scales horizontally with no shared session store.
+- **Delegated identity via Keycloak (OIDC)** — no hand-rolled password storage or token issuance, stateless RS256 JWTs that scale horizontally with no shared session store.
 - **Database-per-service** data isolation — enforced at both the application and infrastructure level.
 - **Cloud-native deployment assumptions** from day one: ephemeral containers, no local disk state, centrally managed secrets.